Pange lingua gloriosi corporis mysterium: Music history

 Pange lingua has been translated into many different languages for worship throughout the world.
 However, the Latin version remains the most popular.
 The Syriac translation of "Pange lingua" was used as part of the rite of benediction in the Syro-Malabar Catholic Church of Kerala, India, until the 1970s.

+Indulgence

+In the Roman Catholic Church, full recitation of the Pange Lingua, or the Tantum Ergo, is followed by the Latin traditional verses, connected to the indulgence in perpetuity: